The Authentication tab under Settings lets administrators set the organization's:

 Reach out to Fordefi Customer Service at support@fordefi.com with the following information:

-4. The **email domain(s)** that should be redirected to Okta authentication (e.g. `acme.com`).
+my-domain.okta.com. - The email domain(s) that should be redirected to Okta authentication (for example,

 Once Fordefi receives and configures these details, SSO will be enabled for your organization — no further action is required on your side.